 The secondary agency must initiate the dual employment process by completing the secondary agency portion of the dual employment form and forwarding it to the primary agency.
 (Note: the secondary agency is the agency where the individual works the least amount of time.
 If the dual employment situation arises out of one agency, the unit (department) in which the secondary duties are being performed should initiate

 The primary agency then completes its portion of the form, returns the original copy to the secondary agency and keeps a copy for their files.
 A dual employment form must be completed by the secondary agency for each renewed period of dual services.

-The Dual Employment Request form (PER-DE-1) can be found on the following website link:
+The Dual Employment Request form (PER-DE-1), as well as a sample form and instructions, can be found on the following website link: